nbeaver/why-linux-is-better/why-linux-is-better.rst

 .. _not an issue in well-written software: http://blogs.msdn.com/b/oldnewthing/archive/2007/03/01/1775759.aspx
 .. _are long enough: http://blog.codinghorror.com/filesystem-paths-how-long-is-too-long/

-Judging by the number of bug reports and complaints, I would say that the answer is yes.
+Judging by the number of bug reports and complaints, the answer appears to be yes.

 #. https://github.com/joyent/node/issues/6960
 #. https://gcc.gnu.org/bugzilla/show_bug.cgi?id=61922